 When Andy Frye arrived at his local Minneapolis polling place for early voting, he knew he’d worn the wrong shirt.
-He brushed off the New York Times photographers lurking outside, voted, snuck out the back, and returned as they were packing up, this time wearing a T-shirt of his own design: “Dear 2020,” the black tee declared across his chest, in an all-caps, serifed, white font, “Unite the States of America”—“Love, Us.”
+He brushed off the New York Times photographers lurking outside, voted, snuck out the back, and returned as they were packing up, this time wearing a T-shirt of his own design: “Dear 2020,” the black tee declared across his chest, in an all-caps, serifed, white font, “Unite the States of America”—signed, “Love, Us.”

 The Times published the photo essay in late September.
 Frye’s quote says little: “I just couldn’t wait until November.
 It just felt so far off.”
 His shirt is more eloquent.